Online Resource Allocation with Cancellations: Problem Formulation

+\revcolor{ \xhdr{Offline vs.\ online cancellations.} In our base model above, buyback decisions occur simultaneously with allocation decisions in a fully online manner.
+This model is, in fact, \emph{equivalent} to an alternative model with ``overbooking,'' in which allocations occur without immediate capacity constraints and buybacks are deferred until the end of horizon (after time $T$).
+Although the alternative model appears more flexible, the linear buyback costs imply that the globally optimal buyback strategy is to greedily revoke allocations with the smallest edge weights immediately upon capacity violation.
+Thus, both models are effectively equivalent.

-\paragraph{Deterministic integral allocation.} We mostly focus on the model that allows for fractional allocations and buybacks.
-Later in \Cref{sec:deterministic} we also consider the model when allocations and buybacks are forced to be integral and deterministic.
-It is important to mention that our fractional algorithms can be converted into integral algorithms in the asymptotic regime when capacities are large (with almost no loss in performance);\footnote{This conversion in the large capacity regime is quite straightforward and can be done by using standard independent randomized rounding techniques based on concentration bounds (e.g., see \citealp{FN-21}).
-See the details of the randomized rounding in \Cref{apx:matching rounding}.} however, our integral deterministic algorithm and its performance guarantee work even with unit capacities --- which is the relevant scenario in some applications.
+\xhdr{Fractional vs.\ integral allocations.} We primarily focus on fractional allocations and buybacks throughout the paper.
+For the single-resource environment (\Cref{sec:single-resource}), our results can be extended without loss to randomized integral allocations, as we show later.
+In the matching environment (\Cref{sec:matching}), our fractional algorithms can be converted into randomized integral algorithms in the asymptotic regime with large capacities, incurring minimal performance loss (see the randomized rounding details in \Cref{apx:matching rounding}).
+Additionally, we consider the setting with integral and deterministic allocations and buybacks (\Cref{sec:deterministic}), providing guarantees valid even for unit capacities, which are relevant in certain practical applications.}

-\paragraph{Performance guarantee.} To benchmark the performance of our online algorithms, we compare them with an optimum omniscient algorithm that knows the entire problem instance, referred to as \emph{optimum offline}.
-Note that the optimum offline pays zero buyback cost (since buyback is not necessary if the entire instance is known) and essentially picks the maximum edge-weighted matching (or simply the online node with the maximum weight in the special case of single resource).
-Fixing a buyback factor $\buybackcost\geq 0$, we then measure the performance of our online algorithms by their \emph{competitive ratio}, which basically compares the (expected) total profit of the online algorithm with the optimum offline under the worst-case instance for the buyback factor $\buybackcost$.
+\xhdr{Performance \& benchmark.} To evaluate the performance of our online algorithms, we benchmark them against an optimal omniscient algorithm, termed the \emph{optimum offline}, which knows the entire problem instance in advance.
+Since the optimum offline has complete foresight, it incurs no buyback costs—it directly selects the maximum edge-weighted matching (or simply the highest-weight online node in the single-resource scenario).
+For a fixed buyback factor $\buybackcost \geq 0$, we measure our algorithms' performance via its \emph{competitive ratio}, defined as the worst-case ratio of the offline optimum's profit to that of the online algorithm.